hao-cheng/gcg_tensor/README.md

 To run the package, please first make sure the lbfgsb and PROPACK work properly.
 Then, please run the ./mex/make_mex.m to make all required mex.

-A example run code for low-rank tensor completion is shown in ./Synthetic_exp.m.
+An example run code for low-rank tensor completion is shown in ./Synthetic_exp.m.

 ## Question Contact
 - Hao Cheng